 Turnitin (Originality Check)

-The University of Cyprus has acquired through the Library an online tool for plagiarism detection, which allows teaching staff verify the authenticity and originality of academic papers.
-Turnitin is accessible through Blackboard to all members of UCY academic staff.
+The Turnitin is an online tool for plagiarism detection, which allows teaching staff verify the authenticity and originality of academic papers.
+Turnitin is accessible through Blackboard.

 - BlackBoard Student Manual